Prerequisites

 Use

-to test permissions# check Bob can view pods in his namespace prlctl exec scorpius --user cka "kubectl -n bob-space auth can-i get pods --as=bob" # yes # check Bob can view pods in default namespace prlctl exec scorpius --user cka "kubectl -n default auth can-i get pods --as=bob" # no $ check John can view pods in Bob's namespace prlctl exec scorpius --user cka "kubectl auth can-i get secrets --as=john" # no
+kubectlto test permissions# check Bob can view pods in his namespace prlctl exec scorpius --user cka "kubectl -n bob-space auth can-i get pods --as=bob" # yes # check Bob can view pods in default namespace prlctl exec scorpius --user cka "kubectl -n default auth can-i get pods --as=bob" # no $ check John can view pods in Bob's namespace prlctl exec scorpius --user cka "kubectl auth can-i get secrets --as=john" # no -

 Another way of testing is to authenticate kubectl using different user.
 For that you need x509 cert for user

-# generate credentials for Bob and save them into bob.conf prlctl exec scorpius "kubeadm kubeconfig user --client-name=bob > /home/cka/.kube/bob.conf; chown cka:cka /home/cka/.kube/bob.conf" # generate credentials for John and save them into bob.conf prlctl exec scorpius "kubeadm kubeconfig user --client-name=john > /home/cka/.kube/john.conf; chown cka:cka /home/cka/.kube/john.conf"
+bobwhich can be generated withkubeadm# generate credentials for Bob and save them into bob.conf prlctl exec scorpius "kubeadm kubeconfig user --client-name=bob > /home/cka/.kube/bob.conf; chown cka:cka /home/cka/.kube/bob.conf" # generate credentials for John and save them into bob.conf prlctl exec scorpius "kubeadm kubeconfig user --client-name=john > /home/cka/.kube/john.conf; chown cka:cka /home/cka/.kube/john.conf"config generated for Bob and John would look similar to this

-apiVersion: v1 clusters: - cluster: certificate-authority-data: a3ViZXJuZXRlcy4iY2VydGlmaWNhdGUtYXV0aG9yaXR5LWRhdGEiCg== server: https://10.211.55.34:6443 name: kubernetes contexts: - context: cluster: kubernetes user: bob name: bob@kubernetes current-context: bob@kubernetes kind: Config preferences: {} users: - name: bob user: client-certificate-data: Ym9iLnVzZXIuImNsaWVudC1jZXJ0aWZpY2F0ZS1kYXRhIgo= client-key-data: Ym9iLnVzZXIuImNsaWVudC1rZXktZGF0YSIK
+apiVersion: v1 clusters: - cluster: certificate-authority-data: a3ViZXJuZXRlcy4iY2VydGlmaWNhdGUtYXV0aG9yaXR5LWRhdGEiCg== server: https://10.211.55.34:6443 name: kubernetes contexts: - context: cluster: kubernetes user: bob name: bob@kubernetes current-context: bob@kubernetes kind: Config preferences: {} users: - name: bob user: client-certificate-data: Ym9iLnVzZXIuImNsaWVudC1jZXJ0aWZpY2F0ZS1kYXRhIgo= client-key-data: Ym9iLnVzZXIuImNsaWVudC1rZXktZGF0YSIK -

 start some pods before the test

-# use admin permissions to create a new pod in Bob's namespace prlctl exec scorpius --user cka "kubectl run nginx --image=nginx -n bob-space" # use admin permissions to create a new pod in default namespace prlctl exec scorpius --user cka "kubectl run busybox --image=busybox -- sleep infinity"
+# use admin permissions to create a new pod in Bob's namespace prlctl exec scorpius --user cka "kubectl run nginx --image=nginx -n bob-space" # use admin permissions to create a new pod in default namespace prlctl exec scorpius --user cka "kubectl run busybox --image=busybox -- sleep infinity" -

 Get pods using bob credentials